Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Case Study C: Photonic metasensor

 \subsection{Physics and differentiability}

-The forward model is a 2D finite-difference frequency-domain (FDFD) Maxwell solver applied to a single unit cell, which returns one $4 \times 4$ $S$-matrix per frequency on a broadband sampling grid of 20 frequencies.
-We Taylor-expand the per-cell $S$-matrix to second order in the local refractive-index perturbation $\Delta n$,

-computed with a single FDFD solve per frequency and evaluated independently at each of the four cells with its own $\Delta n_i$.
-The four cells are wired together by the port-connection equations to assemble the lattice's 8-port $S$-matrix; the 8 external-port powers, summed over the 20 frequencies against a Gaussian spectral weight, form the observation $\by \in \R^8$.
-The Jacobian $\partial \by / \partial \bc$ passes through the cell $S$-matrix coefficients via the FDFD adjoint method~\cite{hughes2018adjoint, minkov2020inverse}.
+The forward model is a 2D finite-difference frequency-domain (FDFD) Maxwell solver returning one $4 \times 4$ $S$-matrix per frequency.
+To avoid re-running the full FDFD solve at every EKF step, the per-cell $S$-matrix is Taylor-expanded to second order in the local refractive-index perturbation $\Delta n$: $S(\Delta n) \approx S_0 + S'\Delta n + \tfrac{1}{2}S''\Delta n^2$.
+The Taylor coefficients $S_0$, $S'$, $S''$ are computed once per outer iterate via a single FDFD solve per frequency, and the four cells are interconnected by port-connection equations to assemble the lattice's 8-port $S$-matrix.
+The Jacobian $\partial \by / \partial \bc$ passes through these coefficients via the FDFD adjoint method~\cite{hughes2018adjoint, minkov2020inverse}.
+Density filtering with $\tanh$ projection~\cite{wang2011projection, sigmund2007morphology, lazarov2016length, christiansen2018compact} ensures fabrication compatibility ($\beta$ continuation $16 \to 256$).